mayasaffron/Kaur-Health/README.md

 <div><a href="#table-of-contents">Back to top</a></div>

 ## Features Left to Implement
-- Given the scope of this project I definitely feel the updates and modifications to the idealogy and code, could be endless!
-Below are the list of features I would like to impleemtn moving forward, in order of priority (1 being most important).
+- Given the scope of this project I feel the updates and modifications to the idealogy and code, could be endless!
+Below is the list of features I would like to implement moving forward, in order of priority (1 being most important).

 ### Products and services
 1 - Instead of a boolean field to distinguish whether a product is tangible or a service, I would have a field such as "product_type" with choices such as:
 a. tangible
 b. service
 This would give me more freedom to develop further as the site and products grow, to add more product types for example; discount, requires ID, requires health check.
-6 - Review section for products, as i have testimonies i didnt think it was totally necessary, however as the site grew, i would like to add review and rating models to the products and services app's models.
+6 - Review section for products, as I have testimonies I didn't think it was totally necessary, however as the site grew, I would like to add review and rating models to the products and services app's models.
 These models would follow similar functionality to the blog post and comment models.

 ### Bag
 2 - A model just for the bag, if a user is authenticated and adds items to their bag.
 In between visits, this model would serve to save the items in the bag, saving the user time and energy if they were disrupted in their initial purchase attempt.
+3 - Adding some intuitive code which looks at what the user has in their bag and suggests some other items that would go well with current order.

 ### Admin
-3 - I would install Honeypot admin and apply to my code.
-As mentioned, with the project at the scope it currently is, I felt that the honeypot field, alone, on the contact form met the needs for my users and the site owner, however, i am aware of the sensitivity of the topics dicussed on this site and for this reason alone, as the site grew, i would be very motivated to add the honey pot admin function.
+4 - I would install Honeypot admin and apply it to my code.
+As mentioned, with the project at the scope it currently is, I felt that the honeypot field, alone, on the contact form, met the needs of my users and the site owner, however, I am aware of the sensitivity of the topics discussed on this site and for this reason alone, as the site grew, I would be very motivated to add the honey pot admin function.

 ### Blog
-4 - Currently due to the slug, when a user tries to add a blog post, if the title of the blog post is that of an existing blog post, the user will get an errro message.
-However ideally, if developing this site further, i would like to add 'title comparison/ checks' to the form validatioon, or use AJAX to esssntially check the title as the user types it and pause them there, if the title is preexitisng.
+5 - Currently due to the slug, when a user tries to add a blog post, if the title of the blog post is that of an existing blog post, the user will get an error message.
+However ideally, if developing this site further, I would like to add 'title comparison/ checks' to the form validation or use AJAX to essentially check the title as the user types it and pause them there, if the title is preexisting.
-5 - add functionality for super user to be able to delete unsavoury comments.
+6 - Add functionality for superuser to be able to delete unsavoury comments.
-6 - Install AJAX requests functionality, so that users can update and make blog posts in the page, similar to the comment functionality occuring on the page, via a modal.
+7 - Install AJAX requests functionality, so that users can update and make blog posts on the page, similar to the comment functionality occurring on the page, via a modal.

+### Home
+8 - Creating the carousel items in the developer as opposed to using an external tool, such as [canva](), which makes the carousel items into images.
+By doing this, I would be able to maximise the SEO of the content and this could be another way to drive traffic through my site.

+<div><a href="#table-of-contents">Back to top</a></div>

 ## Defensive Design
 ### Error views (404 and 500 error)